splunk/splunk-connect-for-snmp/docs/configuration/snmpv3-configuration.md

   --from-literal=privProtocol=<privProtocol>
 ```

-Configured credentials can be use in [poller](poller-configuration.md) and [trap](trap-configuration.md) services.
+Configured credentials can be used in [poller](poller-configuration.md) and [trap](trap-configuration.md) services.
-In services configuration, `secretname` needs to be provided.
+In service configuration, `secretname` needs to be provided.